 This clinical course provides the student with practice and clinical application of nursing skill fundamentals.
 The emphasis is on skill attainment through mastery of beginning competency.
 Students must satisfactorily perform all assigned skills to successfully complete the course.
-Prerequisite(s): Program prerequisites

 NUR 322 Nursing Care of the Adult Clinical